ChernoSlava/ChernoSlava/README.md

 - :telescope: Currently, I am actively learning and expanding my expertise in TypeScript, Node.js, and Next.js.

-- :mailbox:How to reach me: [LinkedIn](https://www.linkedin.com/in/SlavaChernogorov/)
+- How to reach me: [LinkedIn](https://www.linkedin.com/in/SlavaChernogorov/)

 ____